MicheleDelliVeneri/DeepFocus/README.md

 - `get_tclean` (boolean): flag, if set to true, the dataloader will also recover tCLEAN reconstructions of the input cubes (only usefull in the testing phase of a deconvolver to directly compare with tCLEAN)
 - `dataset` (string): each dataset needs a custom dataloader, at this time we have arleady included dataloaders for three datasets:
     - 'ALMA': ALMA dataset as created by the [ALMASim](https://github.com/MicheleDelliVeneri/ALMASim) simulator.
-    - 'TNG': TNG simulation dataset, channel names and maps are used to select which images to load as input and output
+    - 'TNG': TNG simulation dataset, `channel_names` and `map_name` are used to select which images to load as input and output.
+If input shape is tridimensional, channels are are interpreted as frequency slices (like a Cube), otherwise as a multi-channel image (like an RGB image).
     - 'SKA': SKA data challenge 2 dataset (only for testing purposes)
 - `data_path`: path to the folder containing the Train, Validation and Test datasets
 - `output_path`: path to the folder where to save the network weights